-Dilip Sarkar, MD, FACS, CAP, C-IAYT, a retired Vascular Surgeon turned Yoga Therapist and Ayurveda Practitioner is one of the foremost experts in Yoga Therapy who combines his 45-year experience in Western Medicine with his extensive knowledge of Integrative Medicine, including Ayurveda and Yoga Therapy.
+Dilip Sarkar, MD, FACS, CAP, C-IAYT, a retired Vascular Surgeon turned Certified Yoga Therapist and Certified Ayurveda Practitioner is one of the foremost experts in Yoga Therapy who combines his 45-year experience in Western Medicine with his extensive knowledge of Integrative Medicine, including Ayurveda and Yoga Therapy.

 Dr. Sarkar has held positions that included teaching as a primary focus of his medical career.
 He was an Associate Professor of Surgery at Eastern Virginia Medical School in Norfolk, Virginia, and Chairman of the Department of Surgery and Chief of Staff at Portsmouth General Hospital.